Radiotherapy for rectal cancer

 - Shrink tumours and make them easier to remove completely

 If your tumour can be operated on, you are likely to have a short course of 5 radiotherapy treatments in the week before surgery.
 This will kill many of the cancer cells.
 And the treatment also makes it less likely that any cancer cells will spread at the time of your surgery.
-You may have 5FU (fluorouracil) chemotherapy at the same time as the radiotherapy.
-Doctors call chemotherapy and radiotherapy given together chemoradiation.
+You may have 5FU (fluorouracil) or capecitabine chemotherapy at the same time as the radiotherapy.
+Chemotherapy and radiotherapy given together are called chemoradiation.

 Results from studies seem to show that people who have internal radiotherapy are less likely to need a colostomy than people who have external radiotherapy.
-But it is not clear whether internal radiotherapy helps people to live any longer.
-The National Institute for Health and Clinical Excellence (NICE) guidelines say the procedure is safe and works well enough to be used for rectal cancer.
-But we need further research to see how well it works.
+But it is not clear whether internal radiotherapy helps people to live any longer compared to external radiotherapy.
+The National Institute for Health and Care Excellence (NICE) guidelines say the procedure is safe and works well enough to be used for rectal cancer.
+But we need further research to see how well it works in the long term.

 If you haven't had radiotherapy before your operation, your surgeon and cancer specialist may want you to have some external radiotherapy afterwards if